 The vast majority of development applications in New South Wales are for local and regional development and are assessed by local councils under Part 4 of the Act.

-The Department of Planning and Infrastructure is predominantly responsible for assessing applications under the State significant assessment system for projects whose size, complexity, importance or potential impacts mean they are of State, rather than local or regional, significance.
+The department is predominantly responsible for assessing applications under the State significant assessment system for projects whose size, complexity, importance or potential impacts mean they are of State, rather than local or regional, significance.